nanatalia1/.NET_practice/README.md

 - serialization and deserialization

 LAB2:
--WPF
+- WPF
--application browsing and editing a structure of files from a catalogue
+- application browsing and editing a structure of files from a catalogue

 LAB3:
--LINQ queries
+- LINQ queries
--XML serialization and deserialization
+- XML serialization and deserialization
--XHTML
+- XHTML